RSchneyer/scoutingfrc/README.md

 # Scouting FRC
 Scouting FRC is a project aimed to make scouting more universal for all teams.
-Making scouting applications is time consuming and arguous process.
+Making scouting applications is time consuming and arduous process.
 We hope this will make scouting easier for teams and allow teams to focus on the robot, instead of a custom scouting app.